Paris Saint-Germain FC in international football

 Paris Saint-Germain FC are the most successful French club in international competitions.
-They have won four European titles: the UEFA Cup Winners' Cup in 1996, the UEFA Intertoto Cup in 2001, the UEFA Champions League in 2025, and the UEFA Super Cup in 2025.
-PSG are also the only French side to have won the UEFA Cup Winners' Cup and the first to win the continental treble and the Super Cup.
+They have won six European titles: the UEFA Cup Winners' Cup in 1996, the UEFA Intertoto Cup in 2001, the UEFA Champions League in 2025 and 2026, and the UEFA Super Cup in 2025 and 2026.
+They also won the FIFA Intercontinental Cup in 2025.
+PSG are the only French side to have won the Cup Winners' Cup and the first to win the continental treble and the Super Cup.
 They were runners-up in the 1996 UEFA Super Cup, the 1996–97 UEFA Cup Winners' Cup, the 2019–20 UEFA Champions League, and the 2025 FIFA Club World Cup.

 The Parisians made their international debut in the 1982–83 season, qualifying for the now-defunct Cup Winners' Cup as Coupe de France winners.
 Their first match was against Lokomotiv Sofia and reached the quarter-finals, where they were eliminated by Waterschei Thor.
 PSG subsequently competed in the UEFA Europa League in the 1984–85 campaign, before taking their first steps in Europe's premier club competition, the Champions League, in the 1986–87 season.

 Between 1992 and 1997, the club reached five consecutive semi-finals: three in the Cup Winners' Cup, one in the Champions League, and one in the Europa League.
 They won their first European trophy by defeating Rapid Wien in the 1996 UEFA Cup Winners' Cup final.
 This victory allowed PSG to compete in the UEFA Super Cup, where they lost to Juventus.
 They reached a second consecutive Cup Winners' Cup final in 1997, this time losing to Barcelona.
 PSG played in the now-defunct Intertoto Cup once.
 They did so in 2001, winning their second continental trophy against Brescia on away goals in the two-legged final.

-PSG reached their first Champions League final in 2020, losing to Bayern Munich.
-It was their first European final since 2001.
-They won their first Champions League title in 2025, defeating Inter Milan in the final.
-As European champions, PSG qualified for the FIFA Club World Cup, the UEFA Super Cup and the FIFA Intercontinental Cup.
-They lost to Chelsea in the 2025 FIFA Club World Cup final, but won the Super Cup on penalties against Tottenham Hotspur.
+PSG reached their first UEFA Champions League final in 2020, where they were defeated by Bayern Munich, marking their first European final appearance since 2001.
+The club went on to win their first Champions League title in 2025, defeating Inter Milan in the final.
+As reigning European champions, Paris competed in the FIFA Club World Cup, the UEFA Super Cup and the FIFA Intercontinental Cup.
+They finished runners-up in the Club World Cup, losing the final to Chelsea, but secured victories in both the Super Cup, defeating Tottenham Hotspur on penalties, and the Intercontinental Cup, also winning on penalties against Flamengo.
+PSG won a second consecutive Champions League title in 2026, defeating Arsenal in the final on penalties.